lutzky/lutzky.github.io/_posts/2018-08-05-mutation-testing.md

 ---
-layout: post
+title: Mutation testing in Go
-title: Mutation testing
+excerpt: Your test coverage might be very high, but it's possible that your tests wouldn't notice if you deleted some code.
+Let's check for that automatically!
 ---

 Now that we're done [yak shaving](/2018/08/04/ioutil-yakshave/), we can start talking about mutation testing.
 As an engineer at Google, I often use the Go programming language (which I really enjoy), so that is my choice for these examples; however, mutation testing is available for other languages.